AdamMattheis/Milestone-3-Frontend/README.md

 ## Technologies Used
 <hr />

+* Backend
- • Backend- Node.js, Express
+  - Node.js, Express
+* Frontend
- • Frontend- React
+  - React
+* Database
- • Database- MongoDB
+  - MongoDB
+* Deployment
- • Deployment- Heroku
+  - Heroku

 ## Future updates
 <hr />

 * User name display
 * Paypal authentication.
   - Feature is operational but due to time constraints it was not implemented into deployed site.
 * Google LogIn
 * Ranking (most popular items on the 1st page) and Rating system.
 * VOC
   - Comment section / Review board
 * Video support
   - For seller to advertise product
   - For buyers to post reviews

 ## Bugs